Ashdale Secondary College: History

 Because of the subdivision of the suburbs of Landsdale, Darch and Madeley, there was a need for a new school in the area.
 The school was originally known as Landsdale Secondary College, but the name was changed because of the changing nature of the Darch subdivision.

 Ashdale Secondary College opened in 2009 with an intake of 140 year 8 students.
 Stage one of the building program was completed in October 2009, stage 2 in late 2011 and stage 3 at the end of 2014 to accommodate the new year 7s.
 In 2009, the school was one of the first in Western Australia to become an independent public school.

-In November 2021, Ashdale Secondary College was awarded the Meritorious Leadership Award, for finishing second in the Governor’s School STEM Awards.
+In November 2021, Ashdale Secondary College was awarded the Meritorious Leadership Award, for finishing second in the Governor's School STEM Awards.
 The school was awarded WA Secondary School of the Year in later that month by the Department of Education.

 Programs

 ICT Specialist Program

 Ashdale Secondary College has an Information and Communication Technology (ICT) program.
 Students in year 7 and 8 can also go through the STEM institute, the ICT program and the digital technology courses.
-In year 9 to 12 can follow 2 different pathways.
+In year 9 to 12 can follow two different pathways.
 A digital design and communication pathway, which focuses on photography and graphic design, such as logos, branding and artwork, and a software design and computer science pathway, which focuses on software and video game design.

-Autism Extension Program
+Specialised Autism Learning Program

-The Autism Extension Program (AEP) is one of 4 programs in Western Australia that is set up by the Department of Education's Centre for Inclusive Schooling.
+The Specialised Autism Learning Program (SALP) is one of four programs in Western Australia that is set up by the Department of Education's Centre for Inclusive Schooling.
 The program is for students with autism spectrum disorder.
 There are autism specialist teachers and education assistants available, and a homeroom where students can organise themselves for the school day, unwind to reduce anxiety, study during study periods and use as a safe space during recess and lunch.
 There are two programs offered within the Autism Extension Program.
 The Very Important Life Skills program (VILS), which includes talk sessions where they talk about things such as social thinking, making friends and expected and unexpected behaviours.
-The second program is the Community Access program, where students go on a weekly outing to local shops, and go on 2 excursions per term.
+The second program is the Community Access program, where students go on a weekly outing to local shops, and go on two excursions per term.